jammees/Iris-plugin/README.md

 ### Try the demo: https://www.roblox.com/games/11145814918/Iris-Demonstration

+# Note

+This is a modification to Iris, v:2.0.4

+Modifications include:

+- Removed unused locals reported by `Selene`
+- Ran through with `Stylua`
+- Made it compatible with `DockWidgets`
+- Restructure

 # Iris
 Iris is an Immediate mode GUI Library for Roblox, Based on [Dear ImGui](https://github.com/ocornut/imgui).
 It solves the same problems as Dear ImGui.
 It is fast, portable, and self-contained (no external dependencies).